volker-baecker/icy-headful/README.md

 # icy-headful
-A docker image to run the image analysis software icy in an x-environment, so that the grphical user interface can be used.
+A docker image to run the image analysis software icy in an x-environment, so that the graphical user interface can be used.